naston70/jeremys-it-lab/24.Dynamic.Routing/other-sources/neil-anderson/dynamic-routing/dynamic.routing.md

 - The same loopback interface is usually used for multiple tasks
 - Multiple loopbacks can be configured but is not common and only usually done where another seperate loopback is required for a special use case

+#### Adjacencies

+* IGP routing protocols are configured under global config mode and then enabled on individual interfaces
+* When the routing protocol is enabled on an interface the router will look for other devices on the link which are also running the routing protocol
+* The router does this by sending out and listening for hello packets
+* When a matching peer is found, the routers form an adjacency with each other
+* They then can exchange routing information
+* Modern routing protocols use multicast for hello packets
+* This is more efficient than broadcast which was used by earlier protocols
+* Only routers running the same protocol will process the packet

+#### Passive Interfaces
+Passive interfaces allow for an IP subnet to be included in the routing protocol without sending updates out of the interface.
+Other devices can learn routes to it but no internal network information will be sent.

+- It is best practice to configure loopback interfaces as passive interfaces
+- It is impossible to form an adjacency on a loopback interface because they are not physical interfaces
+- Making the loopback passive means that it will be advertised by the routing protocol but wont waste resources by sending and listening for hello packets

+**Passive interfaces are used on:**
+    * Loopback interfaces
+    * Physical interfaces where the device on the other side belongs to another organisation and not routing information should be sent